Artist0455/Artist-Music-Ts/README.md

 ### 🙏 Acknowledgements

-Thanks to all the contributors, supporters, and users of the Istkhar Music Bot.
+Thanks to all the contributors, supporters, and users of the Artist Music Bot.
 Your feedback and support keep us going!
-- [Istkhar Music Bot](https://t.me/KittuXrobot) and [Istkhar Music](https://github.com/TEAM-ISTKHAR/IstkharMusic) For their Source Codes.
+-  For their Source Codes.
 - for invaluable assistance in resolving the IP ban issue.